hdorgeval/playwright-fluent/docs/mock.api.md

    * @memberof FluentMock
    */
   postDataMatcher: (postData: PostData) => boolean;

   /**
+   * Optional predicate acting on the shared context.
+   * This predicate will be called only if all predicates {@link urlMatcher}, {@link queryStringMatcher}, {@link postDataMatcher}, returns true.
+   * If you do not set a contextMatcher, a default one that always returns true is provided.
+   * A mock can update the shared context on any method passing a {@link RequestInfos} object.
+   * A context matcher should be used when the mock response depends on the requests history,
+   * for example when the mock must respond only to the nth request given by the urlMatcher.
+   *
+   * @memberof FluentMock
+   */
+  contextMatcher: (context: unknown) => boolean;

+  /**
    * Add or modify the headers that will be sent with the mocked response.